nielsenjared/nielsenjared.github.io/content/blog/antifragile/index.md

 What’s in the middle?

 Libraries and frameworks.
 They come and go.
 They start off as risky investments.
 If they prove their worth in the marketplace of ideas, then everybody learns them.
 Take React, for example.
-It's approaching its 10 year birthday and now it's everywhere.
+It's approaching its 10 year birthday.
 It started off as a risky investment and now it's a safe bet.
-But the kids are all talking about Svelte...
+Now the kids are all talking about Svelte...

-## How to Succeed When the Future is Uncertain
+## A Guide for Survival When the Future is Uncertain

-To set ourselves up for success when the future is uncertain, we want to make ourselves _antifragile_.
-We accomplish this with a _barbell strategy_, ensuring ~80% of our skills are safe bets and the remainder are risky investments with the potential to pay off in the future and, at the very least, set us apart from the pack.
+To set ourselves up for success when the future is uncertain, we want to become _antifragile_.
+We accomplish this with a _barbell strategy_, ensuring ~85% of our [knowledge portfolio](https://jarednielsen.com/invest-knowledge-portfolio/) is composed of safe bets and the remainder is composed of risky investments with the potential to pay off in the future and, at the very least, set us apart from everyone else.